-I saw a wall plaque at a friends house once that read: The past is history, the future is a mystery and the present is a gift; that's why its called the present.
+I saw a wall plaque at a friend's house once that read: The past is history, the future is a mystery and the present is a gift; that's why its called the present.
 Reflect today on the present moment, minute, hour, day as a gift.
 Express your thanks to the Giver of the present.
 As long as we have time, we have hope, for we are not locked in our sinful past.
 Time enables us to change, to learn, to repent, to grow, to love again, to hope again, to follow Jesus again.
 Time is a gift from God.
 We all have the same amount of hours in the day to work with.
 Our life span, though, is a different matter.
 Some live a ripe old age to 100 or more, others die at birth or in infancy or childhood.
 We don't know how long we have on this earth to serve the Lord and bring love to others, which is why we need to make the most of every day.

-For a few years I worked on my memoir.
-It was a time-consuming project and sometimes challenging, but I learned a lot from doing it.
-It is interesting because, in the end I decided not to publish it.
-I just printed three copies: One for Cyndie, my wife, one for myself and one just to keep at home "for the record."
+For quite a few years I worked on my memoir, Radical Shifts.
+It was a time-consuming project and challenging, but I learned a lot from doing it.
+It was published in 2019 and I am happy that my testimony can offer hope to others who may be going through struggles in their life.
 Consider writing your own memoir to see how God has worked throughout your life, through the good times and the bad times.
 You will likely learn and grow from the experience.